webqit/webflo/README.md

 <summary>More details...</summary>

 > Every handler function has the following contextual properties:
-> + `this.stepname` - The exact name of the current step in the URL path.
+> + `this.stepname` - The name of the current step.
-> + `this.pathname` - The pathname to the current step in the URL path.
+> + `this.pathname` - The URL pathname of the current step.
-> + `next.stepname` - The exact name of the next step in the URL path.
+> + `next.stepname` - The name of the next step.
-> + `next.pathname` - The pathname for the rest of the steps in the URL path.
+> + `next.pathname` - The remaining URL pathname after the current step.
 > Server-side handlers have the following in addition:
-> + `this.dirname` - The filesystem pathname to the current step in the URL path.
+> + `this.dirname` - The filesystem pathname of the current step.
 </details>

-Additionally, workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` are always available at any point to show the rest of an URL that have no corresponding step functions.
+Additionally, workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` are always available at any point to show the target step.

 This means that it is even possible to handle all URLs from the root handler alone.